How is Mold Removal Cost Determined?

 Canada’s Restoration Services is an IICRC certified and insured restoration company specializing in mold inspections and mold remediation.
 We conduct free mold inspections as a service to our valued clients.
 We inform our clients exactly what the associated costs are prior to remediation and ensure that our services are always completed effectively, with no additional costs added after the job is complete.
-Without proper mold remediation, the mold inside your home or business will grow and spread, which will result to additional costs and expenses.
+Without proper mold remediation, the mold inside your home or business will grow and spread, which will result in additional costs and expenses.

 What is Examined in the Cost of Mold Removal?

 When assessing the mold contamination, our mold inspectors will examine the different factors that will affect the cost of removal.
 What is included in the cost of remediation is:

 - What is affected by the mold?

 - How much area is affected

 Following the mold inspection, we provide a report that breakdowns the cost for our remediation services (if the decision to move forward with mold removal was made), which helps you understand exactly what the associated costs are.
 We provide competitive pricing and provide the best services that will help save you money!